yushasama/koishiteru/public/comp/writeups_md/matrix_exponentiation.md

 # Matrix Exponentiation (When DP is Naive, Use Linear Algebra)

-Yep, you read that absolutely right: there exist problems where your clever dynamic programming solution is actually the **naive** solution.
+Yep, you read that absolutely right: there exist problems where your clever dynamic programming solution turns out to be the **naive** solution.

 Don’t believe me?
 Try solving this Fibonacci problem, https://cses.fi/problemset/task/1722 with DP & lmk if you get DP or not.